Your Kid is Watching Porn: A Word of Warning for Parents That’s Worth Sharing

 I am not a parent.
-I am not even married.
-But it is no surprise that I was once a kid who encountered porn and became a porn-addicted teen.
+But if you’re familiar with my story, then it is no surprise that I was once a kid who encountered porn and became a porn-addicted teen.
 For me, it all began when I was just 10 years old.

 Why is pornography a big deal?

 I don’t think anyone would argue that pornography is not for children’s eyes (even if you believe pornography is okay for adults).
 However, pornography is not just a Penthouse magazine stashed in a bathroom closet anymore.
 Pornography is a multi-billion dollar industry that is kept alive by human trafficking.
 Men, women and yes, even children, are systematically recruited into the industry every day.
 It is a system generated by supply and demand.
 As long as there is a demand (consumers of porn) — it must be met by whatever means necessary.

 And the pornography industry is systematically targeting children as a new generation of consumers.
 For example, porn sites are being named innocent, commonly misspelled words that kids would use in doing research for school.
 In my day, even WhiteHouse.com was a porn site because the real site had a .gov handle.
 Pornography is everywhere.
 And it is just one click away on your phone, your tablet, your computer, your television and even your gaming console.